DataDog/the-monitor/azure/how_to_collect_azure_metrics.md

 Azure’s Diagnostics extension can be enabled when you create a new virtual machine via the Azure web portal.
 But even if you disabled Diagnostics when creating a VM, you can turn it on later from the “Settings” menu in the VM view.
 You can select which metrics you wish to collect (Basic metrics, Network and web metrics, .NET metrics, etc.) in the Diagnostics tile as well.
 You will have to link the VM to an Azure storage account to store your Diagnostics data.

-Note that portal users can create VMs using two different deployment models (“Classic” and “Resource Manager”).
-At present, some monitoring functionality is only available via the Classic deployment model.

 [![Enable Azure diagnostics](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-08-azure/2-enable-diagnostics-2.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-08-azure/2-enable-diagnostics-2.png)

 ### Viewing metrics in the web portal